Welcome to the Dr. McCleery Lobo Wolves Digital Archive!

 Jack and Marjorie Lynch carried on Dr. McCleery's work and in 1972 moved the wolves to Gardiner, Washington where they named the new park "Loboland USA" and later the "Pacific Wolf Preserve."
 In 1979, the Lynches closed the park to the public, preferring to focus on the wolves' care rather than exhibiting them.

 In 1980 Jack Lynch and his new partner Mary Wheeler moved the wolves to a private sanctuary in Emigrant, Montana, the lobo wolves' natural habitat.
-Jack passed away on July 26, 2006.
-In 2008, Mary moved the wolves to a new location in Bridger, Montana where she and her family continue to preserve the buffalo wolves today.
+Jack passed away in July 2006.
+In 2008, Mary moved the wolves to a new location in Bridger, Montana.
+Mary passed away in March 2016.
+Her son and his wife, Ed and Terry Wheeler, continue to preserve the buffalo wolves today at the McCleery Buffalo Wolf Foundation.

 Like us on Facebook to be kept up-to-date on new discoveries about the lobo wolves!
 You can also: